fridgelord/tyre-price-scraping/README.md

 - [platformaopon.pl](https://www.platformaopon.pl)
 - [intercars.pl](https://intercars.pl)

 In case of B2C sites the first record in listing (usually lowest price with sufficient stock) is recorded.
 For platformaopon.pl 10 best offers fulfilling requirements from `input_file.xlsx` are selected.

 ### platformaopon.pl ###
-In order to use this website you need to provide crendentials in `creadentials.txt` in same directory as script.
+In order to use this website you need to provide credentials in `credentials.txt` in same directory as script.
 The file should contain two lines:
 ~~~
 login
 password